Descanonge/filefinder/docs/source/usage.rst

 follow a specific pattern.
 However, they cannot deal with advanced logic with which one might want to select the files.
 Thus, **after** being "validated" by the pattern (and its eventual fixed groups) a file can be subjected to any number of filters.
-They are three kinds of filters available: **basic** filters, **group** filters, and **date** filters.
+They are two kinds of filters available: **basic** filters and **group** filters.

 A basic filter is a function has the following signature:

-.. py:function:: basic_filter(finder, filename, matches, **kwargs)
+.. py:function:: basic_filter(finder, filematch, **kwargs)
     :no-index:

     :param Finder finder: The finder object.
-    :param str filename: The filename to keep or discard.
-Relative to the root directory of the Finder.
-    :param Matches matches: The matches associated to this filename.
+    :param FileMatch filematch: The matches associated to this filename.
     :param ~typing.Any kwargs: Additional keywords passed to the filter.

-    :returns: True if `filename` is to be kept, False otherwise.
+    :returns: True if the file is to be kept, False otherwise.

 Any number of filters can be added using :meth:`.Finder.add_filter`.
 They will